unsaved/sn-developer/README.md

 See version attribute of rules at https://eslint.org/docs/latest/rules/ .

 The provided Update Set sets our suggested value for this system property.
-It's non-ideal because ServiceNow uses the old ESLint version, doesn't support critical features, allows only one configuration file for all script types, and provides no hooks to improve the situation.
-The settings are ok for server-side scripts but just ignore them for client scripts which can't accommodate with the extreme platform limitations.
+It's non-ideal because ServiceNow uses the old ESLint version, doesn't support critical ESLint features, allows only one configuration file for all script types, and provides no hooks to improve the situation.
+The settings will give false positive hits when you define a function for say a Script Include or a client script event function; and it allows global, server-scoped, and client non-isolated construct anywhere, since is there no way to narrow the rules to specific scriptlet types or attributes.
+For that reason, it's better to use snLint on your desktop or through a service.
+I have a snLint service that runs on the MID server and ServiceNow instances use this service from UI Actions and Remote Update Set preview BR.